Dataverse as an Enterprise Integration Hub for Dynamics 365

 A hub model creates a single source of truth with governed master records.
 Point-to-point sync creates bidirectional dependencies where changes in one system must propagate to many others—increasing failure points & data inconsistency risk.
 A hub model decouples spokes & enables controlled, auditable data flow.

 Yes, using virtual tables.
-Virtual tables expose F&O entities as read-only Dataverse tables.
-They pull data on demand—no persistent copies.
+Virtual tables expose F&O entities in Dataverse, enabling full CRUD operations (create, read, update, delete) against live F&O data without persistent copies.
 This avoids storage overhead but may have latency for heavy queries.
 Combine virtual tables with Synapse Link for analytics that require historical snapshots.

 Synapse Link continuously exports Dataverse & model-driven app data to Azure Synapse Analytics in near real time.
 It decouples analytical workloads from transactional systems, enabling BI teams to build dashboards & ML models without impacting operational performance.